Derrick Milano: Early career (20132018)

-Writing and Grammy (2019present)
+Writing and Grammy (20192023)

 Milano's first writing experience came on Kevin Gates' 2019 album I'm Him.
 In May 2019, Juicy J, who Milano first connected with when he was in high school, invited Milano to help with Megan Thee Stallion's song "Simon Says".
 This led to an uncredited writing opportunity on "Hot Girl Summer", another song by Megan Thee Stallion, which was released in July 2019.

 Milano continued to work with Megan Thee Stallion, co-writing "Savage Remix", which features Beyoncé and was released in April 2020.
 In March 2021, Milano won the Grammy Award for Best Rap Song at the 63rd Annual Grammy Awards for his work as a co-writer on "Savage Remix".

-As of March 2021, Milano is working on his debut album, which will include tracks featuring Juicy J, Ty Dolla Sign, and Wiz Khalifa and is scheduled to be released later in 2021.
+As of March 2021, Milano was working on his debut album, which will include tracks featuring Juicy J, Ty Dolla Sign, and Wiz Khalifa and is scheduled to be released later in 2021.

+In 2023, Milano was featured on a remix to Ciara's song "Da Girls".
+It was released on May 12, 2023.